spinnaker/spinnaker.github.io/community/contributing/releasing/index.md

 channel](https://app.slack.com/client/T091CRSGH/CHD4ATAMV/).
 They will evaluate the patch, make sure it's appropriate and safe, and merge it if so.

-Please make sure your pull request references a bug with enough details to allow the release manager to evaluate your request.
-It should detail exactly what the impact of the bug is to users, how long it's been around, whether or not there are workarounds, etc. If there is no bug already open, you can either (preferably) file a new one, or else include these details in your cherrypick pull request.
+Please make sure your pull request references a GubHub issue with enough details to allow the release manager to evaluate your request.
+It should detail exactly what the impact of the bug is to users, how long it's been around, whether or not there are workarounds, etc. If there isn't an issue already open, you can either (preferably) file a new one, or else include these details in your cherrypick pull request.

 ## Cherry-pick using the GitHub bot